valkarias/Pa/README.md

 ## Performance
 Thanks [Gwion-Benchmarks](https://github.com/Gwion/gwion-benchmark) for benchmarking PCrap.
-Here are the results of a full benchmark suite for pcrap against other languages -> [benchmarks](https://gwion.github.io/Gwion/Benchmarks.html).
+Here are the results of a full benchmark suite for pcrap against some other languages -> [benchmarks](https://gwion.github.io/Gwion/Benchmarks.html).

 ## Thanks to
 - [Dictu](https://github.com/dictu-lang/Dictu) By Jason Hall.